datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Building a scalable data storage for scientific computing
 ---------------------------------------------------------

+Research can require enormous amounts of data.
+Such data needs to be accessed by multiple people at the same time, and is used in a diverse range of computations or research questions.
+The size of the data set, the need for simultaneous access and transformation of this data by multiple people, and the subsequent storing of multiple copies or derivatives of the data constitutes a challenge for computational clusters and requires state-of-the-art data management solutions.
 This use case details a model implementation for a scalable data storage solution, suitable to serve the computational and logistic demands of data science in big (scientific) institutions, while keeping workflows for users user as simple as possible.
 It elaborates on

-#. how to setup a computational cluster or supercomputer as a data store
+#.
+How to implement a scalable, distributed data store can be so that data is
+   stored in a different place than where people work with is.
-#. configure the data store and ...
+#.
+How to configure the data store and general cluster setup for easy and
-#. ...
+   fast accessibility of data.
+#.
+How to reduce technical complexities for users and encourage reproducible,
+   version-controlled scientific workflows.

 .. note::